 When you are done interviewing, put a preliminary list together and certify it.
 Do it today.
 Even after certification, you can rearrange your list and re-certify.
 You are better off certifying a tentative list and revising it than putting ANY possibility of not having a certified rank list by the deadline.

-2. Leave the residency pros and cons list at the door
+3. Leave the residency pros and cons list at the door.

 Of course, organizing your rank order list is a big decision, and you want to make the best decision you can with the information that you’ve got.
 This decision should not be made based on small pros and cons about one program versus another.

-The thing that matters most for arranging your rank list is the feel you got when you interviewed at that program.
+The thing that matters most for arranging your rank list is the feeling you got when you interviewed at that program.

 There is no greater guide than your gut and heart when deciding where you want to train.